Department:School of Performance

-Helen is Professor of Music Therapy and Director of The Music Therapy Research Centre at Anglia Ruskin University.
+Helen is Professor of Music Therapy and Director of the Cambridge Institute for Music Therapy Research (CIMTR).
 She is widely published in the field, and lectures and presents keynotes around the world regularly.
 In the 2015 New Year's Honours she was awarded an OBE for services to music therapy.

 Helen teaches on our MA therapies courses, and undertakes research and clinical work in collaboration with the NHS and other services.
 She is co-ordinator for Research Excellence Framework (REF) submissions for Music, Dance, Drama and Performing Arts.

 As a therapist, and manager of the arts therapies services in mental health for services in Cambridge, Helen contributed to the development of music therapy for adults with mental health issues in the UK and internationally.
 Currently she holds an honorary contract with the Cambridge and Peterborough Foundation Trust (CPFT) as a clinical research specialist, and is the principal investigator for a new NIHR-funded international research study for children with autism, in collaboration with the Trust, our University, Imperial College London University, and University of Bergen.

 From 1976, working as a music therapist in the NHS, Helen pioneered music therapy in the mental health field.
 She jointly initiated a psychoanalytically informed approach to music therapy (Odell-Miller, 2001) collaborating from 1981 with analytical psychotherapists, other allied health professionals and arts therapists.
 Helen also devised improvisational music therapy research, approaches and clinical models for adults with dementia (Odell-Miller, 1995), psychosis, and personality disorders (Odell-Miller, 2014).